-Luncheon talk with William A. Carter, deputy director and Fellow, Technology Policy Program at the Centre for Strategic & International Studies.
+Luncheon talk with William A. Carter, Deputy Director and Fellow, Technology Policy Program at the Center for Strategic & International Studies.
 Mr. Carter discussed elements of his new paper on a National Strategy for Machine Intelligence.

 The Institute for Science, Society and Policy and the Royal Canadian Institute for Science were delighted to host the inaugural panel in the ISSP-RCIScience Lecture Series, which focused on the impact of emerging science and technology innovations on society.
 The discussion focused on gene editing technology and discussed how CRISPR works and where this technology could take us.

 The Institute for Science, Society and Policy hosted for the first time in a public panel the Chief Science Advisor of Canada, Dr. Mona Nemer, the Chief Scientist of Québec, Dr. Rémi Quirion and the Chief Scientist of Ontario, Dr. Molly Shoichet.